 If you’re reading this blog, you probably know what an STI is.
 But for the uninitiated, here’s a quick recap.

 Sexually transmitted infections (STIs) are infections that you get from sex: most often from unprotected vaginal, anal, and oral sex.
 You’ve probably heard of the most well-known culprits, like Chlamydia, Gonorrhoea, HIV, Herpes, and Syphilis.
-But there are loads of other, less well-known STIs, like Mycoplasma, Trichomonas, Ureaplasma, and Hepatitis B, all of which can cause serious damage to your health if left untreated.
+But there are loads of other, less well-known STIs, like Mycoplasma, Trichomonas, Ureaplasma, and Hepatitis B, some of which can cause serious damage to your health if left untreated.

 You don’t have to engage in full sexual intercourse to get an STI, though it is the most common mode of transmission.
 STIs like HPV and Herpes can be transmitted through simple skin-to-skin contact during foreplay and kissing, respectively.